izored/rightclick-copyright/README.md

 ## Setup

 1. Clone the repo
-2. Make a copy of .env.example, place it in the folder above this project, and rename the file to .env:
+2. Make a copy of `.env.example`, place it in the folder above this project, and rename the file to `.env`:
    ```
    Scripts\
    ├── .env          ← your config lives here